|

 Declare notations, typically for letters or memoranda, of

-code is output, and filling is disabled until NE is
+is output, and filling is disabled until the document calls

-called.
-Typically, a list of names or attachments lies
+NE.
+Typically, a list of names or attachments lies within

-within NS/NE.
-If code is absent or does not match one of
+NS/NE.
+If code is absent or does not match one of the

-the values listed under the Letns string description
+values listed under the Letns string description below,

-below, each line of notations is formatted as “Copy (line)
+each line of notations is formatted as “Copy (line) to”.

-to”.
-If a second argument, conventionally 1, is given,
+If a second argument, conventionally 1, is given, code

-code becomes the entire notation and NE is not necessary.
+becomes the entire notation and NE is not necessary.
+In

-In groff mm, you can set up further notations to be
+groff mm, you can set up further notations to be recognized

-recognized by NS; see the strings Letns and Letnsdef
+by NS; see the strings Letns and Letnsdef below.

 OF ["'left'center'right'"]